bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 Returns an HTML snippet containing the specified string enclosed in an &lt;ol&gt;&lt;li&gt; tag.

+# os log store &lt;string&gt; : os log store

+Creates an `os log store` object that provides access to the unified log store on macOS.
+The `string` specifies what log store to access.
+Currently, only the local log store is supported, so the `string` must be "Local".

 # p &lt;string&gt; of &lt;string&gt; : html

 Returns an HTML snippet with the specified string enclosed in an &lt;p&gt; tag modified by the first given string.